If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 Like any other plants, grass plants undergo and start producing flowers when reproduction time arrives.

-Even though grass flower is simple with no distinct attractive features, grass produces blooms yearly.
+Even though grass flower is simple with no distinct attractive features, grass blooms yearly.

 However, the likelihood of lawn grass producing flowers is low if you mow the lawn often.

-Meanwhile, the time and duration of the grass blossoming vary depending on the variety of grass.
+Meanwhile, the time and duration of the grass flower blossoming vary depending on the variety of grass.

-Similarly, depending upon the care factors in which grass grows, they take about three months to years to mature and start flowering.
+Similarly, depending upon the care factors in which grass grows, they take about 3 months to years to mature and start flowering.

 More importantly, flowering leads to the seed formation stage upon successful pollination by winds.